Megumi Fushiguro: Appearances

 Prior to the events of the present-day story, Megumi was born into the Zenin clan and left orphaned by his parents, to be looked after by his step-sister Tsumiki, who he sees as an inspiration.
 He was then tutored under Satoru Gojo in the first grade, as the sorcerer was left impressed by his immense power having also killed his father Toji years prior.

 Megumi first appears in Jujutsu Kaisen alongside Yuji after he discovers Yuji has found one of Sukuna's fingers.
 After Yuji eats Sukuna's fingers, Yuji and Megumi become partners at Jujutsu High under the tutelage of Gojo.
 He is present when Nobara Kugisaki arrives in Tokyo, and strikes up a reluctant friendship with her and Yuji.
-During an altercation with a "curse womb" at a detention facility, Megumi witnesses Yuji seem to die after his heart is ripped out by Sukuna, who becomes interested in Megumi for his power and will while fighting Sukuna.
+During an altercation with a "Cursed Womb" at a detention facility, Megumi witnesses Yuji seem to die after his heart is ripped out by Sukuna, who becomes interested in Megumi for his power and will while fighting Sukuna.

-During an exchange event between the Tokyo and Kyoto jujutsu schools, Megumi is involved heavily in the fighting and is eventually taken out of the picture due to injuries sustained at the hands of the enemy cursed spirits.
-During a mission with Nobara and Yuji investigating "Cursed Womb": Death Paintings with curse and human blood, Megumi fights a cursed spirit bearing one of Sukuna's fingers and triumphs in the battle after giving into his emotions, falling asleep shortly afterwards.
+During an exchange event between the Tokyo and Kyoto Jujutsu schools, Megumi is involved heavily in the fighting and is eventually taken out of the picture due to injuries sustained at the hands of the enemy Cursed Spirits.
+During a mission with Nobara and Yuji investigating Cursed Womb: Death Paintings with curse and human blood, Megumi fights a cursed spirit bearing one of Sukuna's fingers and triumphs in the battle after giving into his emotions, falling asleep shortly afterwards.

-He, along with many other jujutsu sorcerers, are sent to Shibuya when Mahito and the cursed spirits prepare to attack Japan.
-A curse user named Ogami summons Toji from the dead, while Megumi and Yuji defeat curse user Jiro Awasaka.
-He meets Toji, his father, after aiding him in defeat a powerful cursed spirit named Dagon, but does not realize who he is talking to before Toji commits suicide.
+He, along with many other Jujutsu Sorcerers, are sent to Shibuya when Mahito and the Cursed Spirits prepare to attack Japan.
+A Curse User named Ogami summons Toji from the dead, while Megumi and Yuji defeat Curse User Jiro Awasaka.
+He meets Toji, his father, after aiding him in defeat a powerful Cursed Spirit named Dagon, but does not realize who he is talking to before Toji commits suicide.
 During the battle, Sukuna saves him from Mahoraga, the most powerful shikigami.
-During the battle, Tsumiki, his sister, awakens from her coma that was inflicted by a cursed spirit and forced to participate in the Culling Game between the curse users of Japan.
+During the battle, Tsumiki, his sister, awakens from her coma that was inflicted by a Cursed Spirit and forced to participate in the Culling Game between the Curse Users of Japan.

 He inadvertently becomes the head of the Zenin clan after the clan's previous head was killed in battle.
-Entering the game with Yuji, they are split up as soon as the game begins, fighting enemy curse users and forming alliances in order to win in the games and defeat Kenjaku, the powerful curse user who started the destruction.
+Entering the game with Yuji, they are split up as soon as the culling game begins, fighting enemy Curse Users and forming alliances in order to win the game and defeat Kenjaku, the powerful Curse User who started the destruction.